Chair-of-Indefinite-Studies/fps/README.md

 ### Options

 Options are provided with an options hash.
+The options that are supported are described below.
+If unknown options are provided an exception is thrown.

 #### clock